mulesoft-labs/raml-box-upload-api/README.md

-# Box RAML API
+# Box Upload RAML API

-The Cloud Storage API written in RAML.
+The Cloud Storage API for handling file uploads, written in RAML.